 The Sales and Marketing Manager should be aware of the trends and factors that influence the industry.
 He or she should be willing to gain in-depth understanding of customer needs.
 The manager is responsible for planning and executing promotional or marketing efforts.

-In today's digital age, the Sales and Marketing Manager can have a great impact on the profitability of the business.
+The Sales and Marketing Manager can have a great impact on the profitability of the business.
 With a solid marketing strategy, employees can seek achievable targets to meet specific objectives.

 Building a hotel team is the most important step in setting up a new property.